tjcarney89/swift-interfaceBuilder-lab-ios-0217/README.md

 ![Drawing](http://i.imgur.com/LuPm37H.jpg?1)
 > In theory, there is no difference between theory and practice.
 But in practice, there is. -[Yogi Berra](https://en.wikipedia.org/wiki/Yogi_Berra)

-## Learning Objectives
+## Overview

-* Work with the various aspects of Interface Builder.
+* In this lab, we'll work with the various aspects of Interface Builder.

 ## Simon Says: Make an App